coskunlab/spaGNN/README.md

 The analysis of MSC seqFISH dataset is similar to the analysis of MERFISH dataset with the addition of image analysis using codes in the "image_processing" folder.
 All image processing is conducted under skim environment, specified by skimEnv.yml.

-00_Registration.ipynb cross-register images fro different cycles
+00_Registration.ipynb cross-register images from different cycles

 01_dotDetectionThreCheck.ipynb allows the user to manually identify a threshold for dot detection in each channel.
 The following plot is generated to help examine the threshold: